-Theorem 2 applies in particular to experiments on the filling bathtub, viral infection, and chemical reaction systems (for the corresponding graphs, see Figure 5).
-For example, a soft intervention targeting $f_0$ in the bathtub example has no effect on the outflow rate at equilibrium $X_0$ , because there is no directed path from $f_0$ to $v_0$ in Figure 5(g), and an intervention targeting $f_C$ has no effect on the equilibrium concentration $X_C$ in the reaction network because there is no directed path from $f_C$ to $v_C$ in Figure 5(i).
-In both cases, the first condition of Theorem 2 is satisfied.
-For the viral infection model, we see that a soft intervention targeting $f_E$ has an effect on the amount of infected cells $X_I$ at equilibrium (since there is a directed path from $f_E$ to $v_I$ in Figure 5(h)), while there is no directed path from $v_E$ to $v_I$ in Figure 5(n).
-In this case, the second condition of Theorem 2 is satisfied.
+We will now show that Theorem 2 applies to experiments on the filling bathtub, viral infection, and chemical reaction in Figure 5.
+For example, a soft intervention targeting f_O in the bathtub example has no effect on the outflow rate at equilibrium v_O because there is no directed path from f_O to v_O , and an intervention targeting f_C has no effect on the v_C in the reaction network because there is no directed path from f_C to v_C .
+In both cases the first condition of Theorem 2 is satisfied.
+By considering both the equilibrium causal ordering graph and the equilibrium Markov ordering graph for the viral infection model, we see that a soft intervention targeting f_E has an effect on the amount of infected cells v_I (since there is a directed path from f_E to v_I), while there is no directed path from v_E to v_I in the equilibrium Markov ordering graph.
+In this case the second condition of Theorem 2 is satisfied.

 We can devise the following scheme to detect perfectly adapted dynamical systems from data and background knowledge.
 The procedure relies on several assumptions, including d-faithfulness of the equilibrium distribution to the equilibrium Markov ordering graph.
-We start by collecting observational equilibrium data and use a causal discovery algorithm (such as LCD or FCI) to learn a (partial) representation of the equilibrium Markov ordering graph, assuming the observational distribution at equilibrium to be d-faithful with respect to the equilibrium Markov ordering graph.
-We then consider a soft intervention that changes a known equation in the first-order differential equation model (i.e., it targets a known equilibrium equation).
-If this intervention does not change the distribution of the variable corresponding to this target using the natural labelling, or if it changes the distribution of identifiable non-descendants of the variable corresponding to the target according to the learned Markov equivalence class, we can apply Theorem 2 to identify the dynamical system as being capable of perfect adaptation.
+We start by collecting observational equilibrium data and use a causal discovery algorithm (such as LCD or FCI) to learn a (partial) representation of the equilibrium Markov ordering graph, assuming the observational distribution to be d-faithful w.r.t. the equilibrium Markov ordering graph.
+We then consider a soft intervention that changes a known equation in the first-order differential equation model (i.e. it targets a known equilibrium equation).
+If this intervention does not change the distribution of the variable corresponding to this target using the natural labelling, or if it changes the distribution of identifiable non-descendants of the variable corresponding to the target according to the learned Markov equivalence class, we can apply Theorem 2 to identify the perfectly adapted dynamical system.
 This way, we could identify perfect adaptation in specific cases such as the filling bathtub, viral infection, and reaction network by exploiting a combination of background knowledge and experimental data.
-Another example of a possible application of Theorem 2 is given in Section 5.3.